-The Law Society is working to improve the current training system for legal students, with a particular focus on ethics and the Legal Education and Training Review
+The Law Society is working to improve the current education and training system for those seeking to enter the profession and those within the profession undertaking CPD and other learning activities.

 The Solicitors Regulation Authority (SRA), the Bar Standards Board (BSB) and the Institute of Legal Executives Professional Standards (IPS) have commissioned a review of education and training in the regulated legal sector, which is being carried out by an independent research team.
 More information can be found on the Legal Education and Training Review website.